About the project

-The training will take place over 3 to 6 months and will be completed when candidates successfully pass the local Government required exam and obtain an official permit to work as a wildlife guide.
-6º will equip the successful candidates with the necessary tools including uniforms, binoculars, guide books, first aid kit, etc to get started.
-6º will then, together with local partner Sapana Village Social Impact (SVSI), help the candidates find employment in hotels and lodges.
+The training took place over 6 months and all candidates successfully passed the local Government required exam and obtained an official permit to work as a wildlife guide.
+6º will equip the successful candidates with the necessary tools including uniforms, binoculars, guide books, first aid kit and other necessary supplies to get started.
+6º will now, together with local partner Sapana Village Social Impact (SVSI), help the candidates find employment in hotels and lodges.
 The successful candidates will have to work as a wildlife guide for at least 2 years, during which time they will contribute EUR 7 per month into the 6º operated “Pay-it-Forward Fund” that will help fund the next batch of candidates.

-6º will partner with Sapana Village Social Impact (SVSI) for this project which is expected to last for a minimum of 1.5 years.
-The project will entail selecting and interviewing candidates, raising funds, running the project on a daily basis, facilitating certification, English language and hospitality training, a first aid course, identifying potential employment opportunities, monitoring and reporting progress and providing on-going support.
+6º is partnering with Sapana Village Social Impact (SVSI) for this project which is expected to last for a minimum of 1.5 years.
+The project entails selecting and interviewing candidates, raising funds, running the project on a daily basis, facilitating certification, English language and hospitality training, a first aid course, identifying potential employment opportunities, monitoring and reporting progress and providing on-going support.

 SVSI was chosen for their reputation within Nepal as a reliable partner and having strong references from other Dutch foundations who have worked with them in the past.
 Furthermore, 6º firmly believes in working with local reputable partners as they know the local market, culture and society the best.

-The first fund raising event for this project was held in The Hague, Netherlands on 1 September 2018 where we raised EUR 7,955 (including online donations).
-In total, we raised EUR 9,000 to be able to train 15 women as Wildlife Guides.
+The first fundraising event for this project was held in The Hague, Netherlands on 1 September 2018 during the 6º Family Day where we raised EUR 7,955 (including online donations).
+In total, we raised EUR 10,875 to be able to train 15 women as Wildlife Guides with the support of Wilde Ganzen.
 The estimated training cost per candidate is approximately EUR 725.
-We currently need an additional EUR 1,875 to be able to complete the fund raising for this project.

 Chitwan gets its name from 'Chitwan Valley' which is a valley between the Mahabharat and Siwalik mountain ranges, a part of the Himalaya foothills.
 Bharatpur is the capital of this region, the fourth largest city in Nepal.